 The occasional patient will return for a second day of grafting, most commonly for those who are having more than 2,200 grafts total.
 As FUE cases now constitute over half of the procedures performed in this office, enthusiasm for the technique, appreciation of the advantages for the right patient, and the quality of the outcomes is outstanding.

 Together in consultation with Dr. Epstein, the right procedure will be decided upon, after careful consideration of your goals and the nature of your hair loss.

 Contact the office to schedule your consultation today.

 Dr. Epstein and his colleagues at the Foundation are just a few of a handful of surgeons in the hair transplant world who can actually harvest body and beard hairs for transplanting into the scalp.
 These procedures are usually reserved for those who have no more scalp donor hairs and are seeking reparative and/or more extensive work.
-Using special FUE harvesting techniques that they have developed over the past six years of using body hairs, these chest and beard hairs can have regrowth rates not as high as scalp FUE grafts, but approaching rates of regrowth of 70% or higher.
-One particularly common area that beard or chest hairs can be utilized is to the linear donor site scars from prior transplants.
+Using special FUE harvesting techniques that they have developed over the past six years of using body hairs, these chest and beard hairs can have regrowth rates approaching 70% or higher.
+One particularly common area that beard or chest hairs can be utilized is to the linear donor site scars from prior transplants..